 One of the downsides of the CBI Gold Rush is the inability to choose more than one tweed pattern as easily as you could with some of the Spectraflex cables.
 This doesn’t mean that there aren’t options; 9 different patterns exist in the Gold Rush line.
 However, few websites allow users to select which pattern they want, as all of the skews are typically listed as one product.
 Obviously, if you’re lucky enough to find this cable in your local music store, you’ll have a choice in the patterns, but there’s nothing guaranteeing the pattern you want will be in stock.
 Note that the choice of pattern is entirely cosmetic and has no effect on the functionality of the cable.

 Although the stiff construction, relatively impersonal cosmetics, and lack of angled tips might drive off some consumers, by and large the CBI Gold Rush fulfills its function and does so with class.
-The cable typically costs around $20, which places it squarely in the budget end of the guitar cable spectrum.
+The cable typically costs a minimal amount which places it squarely in the budget end of the guitar cable spectrum.
 Just from looking and listening, however, one would never guess this, as this crisp sounding cable looks, feels, and sounds fantastic.
 In all, this cable is a great value for guitarists seeking a vintage image with high quality performance.